 The Equality and Human Rights Commission is responsible for assessing compliance with and enforcing the Equality Duty.
 The Commission has powers to issue compliance notices to public bodies that have failed to comply and can apply to the courts for an order requiring compliance.
 The Equality Duty can also be enforced by judicial review.
 This can be done by the Commission or any individual or group of people with an interest.

-A quick start guide for public sector organisations has been issued by the Government Equalities Office.
+A guide, Public sector: quick start guide to the public sector equality duty has been issued by the Government Equalities Office.